sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/billing-and-payment.md

 "settled" first: the `CRUDTimeStamp` will be updated and `StaticBalance` will be netted with `DeltaBalance`.
 Then the deposit and withdrawal number will try to add/reduce the `StaticBalance` in the record.
 If the static balance is less than the withdrawal amount, the withdrawal will fail.
+If the withdrawal amount is equal to or greater than 100BNB, it will be timelock-ed for 1 day duration.

 Deposit and withdrawal via cross-chain will also be supported to enable users to deposit and withdraw from BSC directly.